jefftopp1984/Klipper-god-Abnormal-Stop-Recovery-System/README.md

 M140 S{bed_target}

+If you do add this, be sure to add this to your _CANCEL_INT macro also

+M104 S0
+M140 S0

 Finally, ENJOY HAVING THE PEACE OF MIND THAT YOU HAVE A PLAN B IN THE CASE OF A PRINT FAILURE!